 This is hardly surprising: type 2 diabetes, which accounts for over 90% of all diabetes cases, is primarily associated with a sedentary lifestyle and a high-fat, high-sugar diet.

 In normal circumstances, intake of dietary carbohydrates naturally causes blood sugar levels, or glycemia, to rise after a meal.

-The pancreas responds by producing the hormone insulin, the function of which is to allow cells to take up this glucose as needed, with excess sugar sent to the liver and fat cells to be stored.
+The pancreas responds by producing a hormone whose function of which is to allow cells to take up this glucose as needed, with excess sugar sent to the liver and fat cells to be stored.

-Except that with age, and especially when the diet contains too much fat and sugar, cells become resistant to insulin: this is the first stage of type 2 diabetes.
+Except that with age, and especially when the diet contains too much fat and sugar, cells become resistant to the pancreatic hormone: this is the first stage of type 2 diabetes.

-From that point on, the pancreas increases insulin production in order to maintain its blood sugar-lowering effect: this is the second stage of type 2 diabetes.
+From that point on, the pancreas increases production of the hormone that regulates blood sugar levels in order to maintain its blood sugar-lowering effect: this is the second stage of type 2 diabetes.

-After a few years, in the absence of any improvements to the diet, the pancreas becomes exhausted and stops producing enough insulin: this is the third stage of type 2 diabetes.
+After a few years, in the absence of any improvements to the diet, the pancreas becomes exhausted and stops producing enough blood sugar regulating hormone: this is the third stage of type 2 diabetes.

 Initial approaches to treating type 2 diabetes are fairly self-evident (2):

 Should these diet and lifestyle measures prove ineffective at lowering blood sugar levels, doctors will generally recommend diabetes medication, in the form of tablets and then injections.